Retreats, Spiritual Enrichment and Prayer Opportunities

 1515 Ogden Avenue, LaGrange Park, IL.
 To register: online at www.csjthewell.org, or call 708-482-5048

-Go to the website via the link above to register and for a more comprehensive list of all upcoming retreats.
+Go to the website via the link above for a list of all upcoming retreats.

 Lectures offered on Wednesdays at 7 pm from September 5-December 5, 2018.